oripa/oripa/README.md

 What going on
 ---------
 You can try the followings with unstable version.
-* Cut-and-copy mode by Ctrl+x.
-* Emulating the original behavior of right click on copy-and-paste mode and editing contour.
+* Emulating the original behavior of right click on editing contour.

 The original read-me text by MITANI Jun: